wrightedu/TA-Handbook/Readme.md

 have a single selection
 <img src="./img/sheetSelection.png" alt="Alt text" width="300" height="200">

-3. Hours can be clocked on this screen in 2-week chunks.
+3. Hours can be clocked on this screen in 2-week period.
 It is recommended to fill this out as you work.
 At the end of the 2-week period, you'll receive an email from payroll saying that timesheets are due sometime soon.
 This is your cue to go to this page and hit the `Submit for Approval` button.
 After a few days, your timesheet approver will (hopefully) approve your hours and will be paid the following Thursday.